 A class A basically just starts as a steering column, engine, and a long chassis.
 A Class C comes as basically a truck with no bed in the back.
 The Class A chassis is sturdier–very much like a semi.

-In my research, I’m finding that Class C motorhomes depreciate faster than Class A motorhomes; however, there are plenty of exceptions to that.
+When I researched everything I wanted to know about RV depreciation, I discovered that Class C motorhomes lose value faster than Class A motorhomes.
+There can be plenty of exceptions to that.
 I asked a few salesmen who said that Class C motorhomes usually sell very quickly because they are at a lower price point that many travel trailer buyers can stretch for.

 However, in general, I see a slightly lower percentage depreciation on used Class A compared to Class C motorhomes.
 To learn more about RV depreciation and what it looks like for different types of RVs, read this article that I wrote.